 The UK Government is moving to prevent us and other civil society organisations from voicing concerns about the many problems that parents face as a result of discriminatory religious selection within the English school admissions system.
 We are encouraging everyone to write to their MPs to speak out, and we’ve provided a facility through which it’s possible to do so.

 On Monday, the Education Secretary Nicky Morgan announced that, due to the lobbying of religious groups, she will seek to prevent civil society organisations from objecting to schools’ admission arrangements.
-The ban is a thinly veiled attack on the BHA, and is designed, in Nicky Morgan’s own words, to ‘stop vexatious complaints against faith schools by secularist campaign groups’.
+The ban is a thinly veiled attack on Humanists UK, and is designed, in Nicky Morgan’s own words, to ‘stop vexatious complaints against faith schools by secularist campaign groups’.

 The report we published last year on behalf of the Fair Admissions Campaign revealed that almost every religiously selective school in the country was breaking the law, unfairly and illegally denying parents and children access to their local schools by cynically manipulating their intakes.

 The violations included discriminating on the basis of race and gender, prioritising children whose parents are able to arrange flowers or clean at church, and even policing whether or not a child’s parents are having sex when their mothers are menstruating.
 Without our objections, taken on behalf of parents, all of this would still be happening.